 - Reliability in lead times and the supply chain

 - Understanding the framework of your supply system

-Best of luck with your hunt!
 If you’re not your OEM’s final decision maker, you may encounter a skeptical boss.
-If your project fits at least a couple of these criteria for using roll forming, he’ll be sold:
+If your project fits at least a couple of these criteria for using roll forming, they’ll be sold:

-Hopefully this resource has established a case for roll forming in component manufacturing.
-If you want to better understand the process, or have specific design questions, get in touch with us today.
-We’ve been at it since 1904, so we can quickly pinpoint which manufacturing process is right for you.
+If you want to understand the process better, or have specific design questions, get in touch with us today.
+We’ve been at it since 1904, so we can quickly pinpoint which manufacturing process is best for you.